Messianic Judaism: Among Jews

 As in traditional Jewish objections to Christian theology, opponents of Messianic Judaism hold that Christian proof texts, such as prophecies in the Hebrew Bible purported to refer the Messiah's suffering and death, have been taken out of context and misinterpreted.
 Jewish theology rejects the idea that the Messiah, or any human being, is a divinity.
 Belief in the Trinity is considered idolatrous by most rabbinic authorities.
 Even if considered shituf (literally, "partnership")—an association of other individuals with the God of Israel—this is only permitted for gentiles, and that only according to some rabbinic opinions.
 It is universally considered idolatrous for Jews.
 Further, Judaism does not view the role of the Messiah to be the salvation of the world from its sins, an integral teaching of Christianity and Messianic Judaism.

 Jewish opponents of Messianic Judaism often focus their criticism on the movement's radical ideological separation from traditional Jewish beliefs, stating that the acceptance of Jesus as Messiah creates an insuperable divide between the traditional messianic expectations of Judaism, and Christianity's theological claims.
 They state that while Judaism is a messianic religion, its messiah is not Jesus, and thus the term is misleading.
 All denominations of Judaism, as well as national Jewish organizations, reject Messianic Judaism as a form of Judaism.
-Regarding this divide, Reconstructionist Rabbi Carol Harris-Shapiro observed: "To embrace the radioactive core of goyishness—Jesus—violates the final taboo of Jewishness.[...]
+The Central Conference of American Rabbis states that "'Jewish Christians' or 'Messianic Jews' have never been considered believers in Judaism."
+Regarding this divide, Reconstructionist Rabbi Carol Harris-Shapiro said: "To embrace the radioactive core of goyishness—Jesus—violates the final taboo of Jewishness. ...
 Belief in Jesus as Messiah is not simply a heretical belief, as it may have been in the first century; it has become the equivalent to an act of ethno-cultural suicide."